nhatthaiquang-agilityio/dotnet3.0-backgroundjobs-with-sqs/README.md

-# DotNet Background Jobs SQS
+# DotNet Background Jobs And Amazon SQS
 Read messages from Amazon SQS and then run Background Job

 ## Prerequisite